fhdsl/personas/301-gate-CIBMTR-data-coordinator.md

 Mechanisms to allow for the automatic electronic submission and validation of data

+## Orientation and Tolerance to Change

+## Work, Collaboration and Communication Patterns

+## Funding and Reporting Model

 ## Metrics of Success and Motivations

 ## Professional Development Goals